awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 # Porting existing phone numbers<a name="porting"></a>

-To turn on Amazon Chime Business Calling for your Amazon Chime users, to use an Amazon Chime Voice Connector for SIP trunking with an existing phone system, or to dial in to an Amazon Chime SIP media application, you have these options:
-+ Use the Amazon Chime console to provision new phone numbers\.
-+ Port your existing phone numbers from your phone carrier to your Amazon Chime inventory\.
-To start the porting process, submit a support request from the Amazon Chime console\.
-Porting can take between 2\-4 weeks\.
+In addition to provisioning phone numbers, you can also port numbers from your phone carrier into your Amazon Chime inventory\.
+You can use ported numbers with n Amazon Chime Business Calling, Amazon Chime Voice Connectors, and Amazon Chime SIP media applications\.

-Before you can port phone numbers for Amazon Chime Voice Connectors, you must create an Amazon Chime Voice Connector\.
+Before you can port phone numbers for Amazon Chime Voice Connectors, you must create one\.\.
 For more information, see [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.

 **Note**
 You can port toll\-free numbers for use with Amazon Chime Voice Connectors, and with Amazon Chime SIP media applications\.
-Toll\-free numbers are not currently supported for Amazon Chime Business Calling\.
+Amazon Chime Business Calling doesn't support toll\-free numbers\.\.

 ## Porting phone numbers into Amazon Chime<a name="port-in"></a>

-Create a support request to port existing phone numbers into Amazon Chime\.
+You create a support request to port existing phone numbers into Amazon Chime\.

 **To port existing phone numbers into Amazon Chime**